yzabeliesa/clique/readme.md

   - Install Bower by running this in the clique\ root using git shell: `npm install -g bower`.
     - Update Bower by running this in the clique\ root using git shell: `bower update`.
   - Install Grunt by running this in the clique\ root using git shell: `npm install -g grunt-cli`.
-- Run `grunt` once
-  - then run it each time you wish to re-compile all assets (but before running, delete public/js folder every time before running to prevent endless nesting; I'm gonna fix the Gruntfile.js in the future)

 SASS / Compass are required for SASS compilation, while Grunt will be managing our SASS/CSS/JS assets.